 Graduate Small Project Help Fund (GuSH)

-GuSH Research grants provide small grants of $750 to graduate students for forwarding their research at Carnegie Mellon University.
-Grants are provided by the Graduate Student Assembly and the Provost’s Office, and are managed by the Office of the Assistant Vice Provost for Graduate Education.
-GuSH grants are intended to be used against costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.
-These funds are intended to be utilized by students whose personal or departmental resources have been exhausted.
+GuSH Research grants provide grants of $750 to graduate students for forwarding their research at Carnegie Mellon University.
+Grants are provided by the Graduate Student Assembly and the Office of Graduate and Postdoc Affairs and are managed by the Office of the Assistant Vice Provost for Graduate Education.
+GuSH grants are intended to be used against costs incurred in the completion of research required for a graduate degree at Carnegie Mellon and by students whose personal or departmental resources have been exhausted.
 A graduate student is eligible for one grant in each fiscal year (July 1 to June 30) they are a graduate student.
-The GuSH application form can be accessed here.
+Check the GuSH site above for updates on upcoming deadlines for the Fall, Spring, and Summer application periods.

 Graduate Conference Funding

-Graduate Student Conference Funding is provided by the Graduate Student Assembly and the Provost’s Office, and is managed by the Office of the Assistant Vice Provost for Graduate Education.
-The goal of the funding is to enable more Carnegie Mellon graduate students to make presentations at key conferences and exhibitions in their fields or attend conferences and learn about the broader field of study to which they belong.
-This funding opportunity is available to individual graduate students, a group of graduate students attending the same conference and/or a group of members from a registered club/organization attending the same conference.
-If you have submitted an abstract to present at a conference, you do not have to wait until it is accepted to apply.
+Graduate Student Conference Funding is provided by the Graduate Student Assembly and the Provost’s Office, and is managed by the Office of Graduate and Postdoctoral Affairs.
+The goal of the funding is to enable more Carnegie Mellon graduate students to make presentations at key conferences (or attend exhibitions) in their fields or attend conferences and learn about the broader field of study to which they belong.
+[Note: For Art students, the category of conferences can include attending exhibitions and performances].
+This funding opportunity is available to individual graduate students, a group of graduate students attending the same conference/ exhibition, and/or a group of members from a registered club/organization attending the same conference/ exhibition.
+If you are planning to present at a conference/ exhibit your work somewhere and have submitted an abstract to a conference or a proposal to an exhibition, you do not have to wait until it is accepted to apply.
+Graduate students that apply for Conference Funding MUST be enrolled students at the time they attend the conference/ exhibit.

-The Interdisciplinary Award grants teams consisting of at least one Junior, Senior, or Graduate student in the School of Art and at least one collaborator from another department within CFA or CMU to pursue an interdisciplinary project or facilitate interdisciplinary research.
-A single grant or several smaller grants constituting a total of $3,000 may be awarded each year.
+The School of Art’s Interdisciplinary Award is awarded annually, in the Spring.
+Grants teams consisting of at least one Undergraduate or Graduate student in the School of Art and at least one collaborator from another department within CFA or CMU to pursue an interdisciplinary project or facilitate interdisciplinary research.
+A single grant of $5,000, or several smaller grants based on proposed budgets amounts will be awarded each year.
+Award applications are typically due in late March of every year; awardees are notified in April.
+Details on how to apply for the award are sent to all undergraduate and graduate students in March.

-This fellowship provides $1,500 to an Undergraduate or Graduate student in the School of Art to expand their studies through a summer travel project.
-This fellowship was founded by graduate students Leslie McAhren (MFA ’10) and Courtney Dow (MFA ’11).
+This fellowship is awarded annually, in the Spring.
+It provides $1,500 to an Undergraduate or Graduate student in the School of Art to expand their studies through a summer travel project.
+This fellowship was co-founded by graduate students Leslie McAhren (MFA ’10) and Courtney Dow (MFA ’11).
+Award applications are typically due in late March of every year; awardees are notified in April.
+Details on how to apply for the award are typically sent to all undergraduate and graduate students in March.

 Non-University Grants